 To create a staged migration batch:

-In the Exchange admin center, navigate to Recipients > Migration.
+In the Classic Exchange admin center, go to Recipients > Migration.

 Choose New > Migrate to Exchange Online.